atorus-research/xportr/README.md

 Welcome to `xportr`!
-We have designed `xportr` to help get your xpt files ready for transport either to a clinical data set validator application or to a regulatory agency This package has the functionality to associate all metadata information to a local R data frame, perform data set level validation checks and convert into a [transport v5 file(xpt)](https://documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/movefile/n1xbwdre0giahfn11c99yjkpi2yb.htm).
+We have designed `xportr` to help get your xpt files ready for transport either to a clinical data set validator application or to a regulatory agency.
+This package has the functionality to associate metadata information to a local R data frame, perform data set level validation checks and convert into a [transport v5 file(xpt)](https://documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/movefile/n1xbwdre0giahfn11c99yjkpi2yb.htm).

 As always, we welcome your feedback.
 If you spot a bug, would like to